Which Seahawks' free agents might return in 2017? Here's a look

 SLB Mike Morgan: Morgan is the only official position starter who can become a UFA.
 But he was sort of a starter in name only as the Seahawks played nickel roughly 70 percent of the time in 2016, meaning the strongside linebacker was used roughly 30 percent.
 Due in part to missing eight games due to a sports hernia, Morgan played just 138 snaps in 2016.
 Morgan has been with Seattle since 2011 but the Seahawks could look to get younger at this spot in 2017.

-TE Luke Willson: The Seahawks would undoubtedly love to have Willson back — but only at the right price, and that will be the sticking point here.
+TE Luke Willson: The Seahawks would undoubtedly love to have Willson back — but only at the right price.
+And that will be the sticking point here.
 Willson has made clear he intends to test the market and might well use the three-year deal with $9 million guaranteed that his former college teammate, Vance McDonald, received fro the 49ers.
 With the Seahawks paying Jimmy Graham $10 million next season and Nick Vannett on the rise, the price to keep Willson could be too rich for Seattle.

 OL Bradley Sowell: Sowell lost the starting right tackle job late in the season after earlier losing the left tackle position when he was injured and Seattle decided to stay with George Fant.
 But the Seahawks might be willing to bring him back as competition for the veteran minimum, or close to it.